-A jurisdiction can request a maximum of \$750,000 from NASA per proposal.
-This amount is to be expended over three (3) years in accordance with the budget details and budget narrative in the approved proposal.
+A jurisdiction may request a maximum of \$750,000 from NASA per proposal.
+This amount is to be expended over a three (3) year performance period in accordance with the budget details and budget narrative in the approved proposal.

 Cost-sharing is required at a level of at least 50% of the requested NASA funds.
 Although the method of cost-sharing is flexible, NASA encourages the EPSCoR jurisdiction committees to consider methods that would add value to the jurisdiction's existing research capabilities.
 All contributions, including cash or in-kind, shall meet the criteria contained in Title 2 CFR §1800.922.